soojeongchoi21/soojeongchoi21.github.io/_pages/research.md

 <div style="flex: 1.3;" markdown="1">

 Emerging mobility technologies and shifting lifestyles such as remote work are reconfiguring the very rhythms of daily life: when people travel, how far, and for what purpose.
 As autonomous vehicles become more prevalent, travel time itself may be transformed into an opportunity for other activities, blurring the boundary between mobility and participation and raising new questions about activity-travel behavior in an era of increasingly automated movement.

-**Related:** Development of next-generation AI integrated mobility simulation and prediction/application technologies for metropolitan cities (Ministry of Science and ICT, 2024-2027)

 </div>
 <div style="flex: 1;" markdown="1">